RCIC-UCI-Public/yaml2rpm-docs/docs/source/index.rst

 YAML2RPM Documentation
 ======================

-Welcome to the documentation for YAML2RPM.
+**YAML2RPM** was developed at the Research Cyberinfrastructure Center (RCIC) at the University of California, Irvine.

-We developed YAML2RPM to manage the multiple versions, dependencies, and other details of a resilient software deployment.
+**YAML2RPM** is s a Generic Methodology for building RPMs and for managing the multiple versions, dependencies, and other details of a resilient software deployment.
-**YAML**-formatted specification files are used to describe how to build an application, encode dependencies, and where to install.
-Through programmatic translation via a **custom python program**, the YAML input generates the ingredients to build a RedHat-compatible RPM using the distribution's native **rpmbuild** tool.
-The full process creates human-recognizable package names, supports multiple installed versions, and easily encodes dependencies for repeatable and robust application stacks.
-In a full-stack recompilation, over 2000 individual RPMs are created.

 The documentation will describe the process, point out many advantages and describe many examples in detail.
-Our approach makes routine packaging of applications very straightforward and reduces difficult builds to manageable ones.
-YAML2RPM and our recipes for building 100s of applications are open source.
+Our approach makes building and  packaging of applications very straightforward and reduces complex or difficult builds to manageable ones.

-**yaml2rpm** has its documentation hosted on Read The Docs.
+**YAML2RPM** and our recipes for building hundreds of applications are open source and are available from our :term:`github home` repositories.

 .. toctree::
    :glob:
+   :maxdepth: 1
    :caption: About Yaml2rpm

+   about/preface
    about/principles
-   about/preface
    about/architecture

 .. toctree::
+   :maxdepth: 1
    :caption: Installation

    installation/requirements
+   installation/quickstart
    installation/api

 .. toctree::
+   :maxdepth: 1
    :caption: Admixes

    admixes/layout